JuliaLang/julia/doc/src/manual/interacting-with-julia.md

 atreplinit(customize_keys)
 ```

-Users should refer to `base/LineEdit.jl` to discover the available actions on key input.
+Users should refer to `LineEdit.jl` to discover the available actions on key input.

 ## Tab completion